 First, the patient lies on a table while an IV is placed in his/her arm.
 Once the IV is in place, the patient is glided into the CT machine, which is like a tunnel.

 A special contrasting agent, or dye, is then administered through the IV.
-During the CT scan, this contrasting agent flows through the veins, causing the blood vessels to “light up” so abnormalities can be easily detected.
-The areas that appear darker on the screen can indicate narrowing or blockage that may be a cause for concern.
+During the CT scan, this contrasting agent flows through the veins, causing the blood vessels to “light up” so abnormalities may be easily detected.
+The areas that appear darker on the screen may indicate narrowing or blockage that may be a cause for concern.

 This test may be a preferable alternative to a standard angiogram, which involves placement of a catheter through a large artery.

 Potential advantages of a CTA include:

 - Provides more detailed images than MRI or ultrasound

 - Is less time-consuming than a standard angiogram

 - May be used to examine almost every blood vessel in the body, as well as the brain, heart, lungs, pelvis, abdomen and extremities

 - The procedure itself is painless and typically lasts about 30-60 minutes